Collision vs. Comprehensive Car Insurance

 How many drivers have comprehensive insurance?

-77% of drivers have comprehensive insurance, but the share of drivers who have this coverage may vary by state.
-Including comprehensive insurance on your policy can be particularly important if you're in a location with severe weather or high crime rates, as it protects your vehicle from off-road perils such as natural disasters or theft.
+77% of drivers have comprehensive insurance, but the share of drivers who have this coverage varies by state.
+Including comprehensive insurance on your policy can be particularly important if you live somewhere with severe weather or high crime rates, especially if you park outside, because it protects your vehicle from things such as natural disasters or theft.

 States with the largest percent of drivers with comprehensive coverage